digipres/publications/ipres/ipres-2019/papers/archivematica-as-a-case-study-for-sustained-digital-preservation.md

   about how the system, and how the software can move forward alongside the entire digital preservation community.
 creators:
-- Spencer, Ross
+- Ross Spencer
-- Romkey, Sarah
+- Sarah Romkey
-- Blewer, Ashley
+- Ashley Blewer
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1080498/download
 grand_parent: iPRES